 For a non-AP MLD to perform multi-link (re)setup with an AP MLD, the non-AP MLD and the AP MLD shall exchange (Re)Association Request/Response frames and shall follow MLD (re)association procedure as described in 11.3 (STA/MLD authentication and association).

-In the (Re)Association Requeust frame, the non-AP MLD indicates the links that are requested for (re)setup as described in 35.3.5.4 (Usage and rules of Basic variant Multi-link element in the context of multi-link setup)
+In the (Re)Association Requeust frame, the non-AP MLD indicates the links that are requested for (re)setup and the capabilities and operational parameters of the requested links(#1805) as described in 35.3.5.4 (Usage and rules of Basic variant Multi-link element in the context of multi-link setup).
+The non-AP MLD may request to (re)setup links with a subset of APs affiliated with the AP MLD. (#2475)

-In the (Re)Association Response frame, the AP MLD indicates the links that are accepted for (re)setupas described in 35.3.5.4 (Usage and rules of Basic variant Multi-link element in the context of multi-link setup).
+In the (Re)Association Response frame, the AP MLD indicates the links that are accepted for (re)setup and the capabilities and operational parameters of the accepted links(#1805) as described in 35.3.5.4 (Usage and rules of Basic variant Multi-link element in the context of multi-link setup).
+The AP MLD may not accept all the links that are requested for (re)setup. (#2475) The (Re)Association Response frame shall be sent to the non-AP STA affiliated with the non-AP MLD that sent the (Re)Association Request frame. (#2593)

-After successful multi-link (re)setup between a non-AP MLD and an AP MLD, the non-AP MLD and the AP MLD setup links for multi-link operation, and the non-AP MLD is in associated state and is (re)associated with the AP MLD.
+After successful multi-link (re)setup between a non-AP MLD and an AP MLD, the non-AP MLD and the AP MLD setup links for multi-link operation (see subclauses in 35.3 (Multi-link operation) after 35.3.5 (Multi-link (re)setup)), and the non-AP MLD is in associated state and is (re)associated with the AP MLD.(#1783)

 For each setup link, the corresponding non-AP STA affiliated with the non-AP MLD is in the same associated state as the non-AP MLD and is associated with the corresponding AP affiliated with the AP MLD, without providing the corresponding non-AP STA to the corresponding AP mapping to the DS, and enables the functionalities between a non-AP STA and its associated AP unless the functionalities have been extended to MLD level and specified otherwise.

 An example of multi-link setup is shown in Figure 35-2 (Example of multi-link setup).

+Figure 35-2 – Example of multi-link setup(#2899)